-A myriad of factors have contributed to the problem; a reluctance to expand has made the competition stale, Channel Ten's free-to-air coverage has been diabolical - they show ads during play! - while the advertising before the season began was almost non-existent, and without any household names arriving from overseas, fair-weather fans have been hard to attract.
+A myriad of factors have contributed to the problem.
+A reluctance to expand has made the competition stale.
+Channel Ten's free-to-air coverage has been diabolical - they show ads during play! - while the preseason advertising was almost non-existent.
+And without any household names arriving from overseas, fair-weather fans have been hard to attract.

 Add in the financial instability that has plagued more than half of the clubs in the league and you begin to understand why Wednesday represented a whole lot more than just qualification to the World Cup.

 If nails were being chewed off hours before kick-off, then people had nearly made their way to their toes by half-time with the scores locked at 0-0.

 Despite all of Australia's dominance, and Honduras seemingly already holding out for penalties, I couldn't shake the feeling that the football gods were against us and it would be Iran 97' all over again.